 Hothole Valley is 3,420 acres of wooded valley between the peaks of Great Pond Mountain on the west; Oak Hill, Flag Hill and Flying Moose Mountain on the east; and Hothole Mountain, Condon Hill and Hedgehog Hill to the north.
 The valley is bisected by Hothole Brook, winding north three miles through swamps and beaver meadows to plunge into pristine Hothole Pond.
-Fourteen miles of gravel roads akin to Acadia’s carriage trails traverse the property; some are open to vehicle traffic on summer and fall weekends or snowmobiles in winter.
-All are open year round to horses, bicycles and foot traffic.
-Discover footpaths leading to spectacular views on Flag Hill’s bald summit, a rushing stream, or a quiet shore on Hothole Pond.
+Fourteen miles of gravel roads akin to Acadia’s carriage trails traverse the property, open year round to horses, bicycles and foot traffic.
+In addition, footpaths meander through the property, leading to spectacular views on Flag Hill’s bald summit, a rushing stream, or a quiet shore on Hothole Pond.

-An Outhouse is available just south of the main inner parking lot located at Valley Road and Hot Hole Brook Trail junction.
+An outhouse is available just south of the Valley Road and Hot Hole Brook Trail junction.
 Please help keep it clean!

 Drumlin Path (0.4 miles, moderate; footpath): Beginning at the first wide bend along the Valley Road, this path leads through mature softwoods to the first of four brook crossings, rising over three small drumlins (oval glacial gravel deposits) in between.
 You’ll find mossy rocks and diverse vegetation along the way: ferns, large ash and oak, hornbeam, witch hazel and hazelnut.
 The path rises through a mixed-hardwood hillside to emerge midway along the Esker Path.
 From South Gate, Esker Path to Drumlin Path and back along Valley Road makes a 2-mile loop.